 Jackfruit seeds are devoured in Maharashtrian, Gujarati and Konkani cuisines.
 They are called "Phansachya aaThaLya, Champa ni gotli and bikand" in those languages.
 I am sure they must be having many different names in different Indian languages.

-You may find jackfruit seeds at your chinatown or you can even use fresh chestnuts.
-I think they taste pretty close to jackfruit seeds.
+You may find fresh jackfruit seeds at your Chinatown.
+Daily Delight brand sells frozen jackfruit seeds.
+You may even susbstitute fresh chestnuts.
+I think they taste pretty close to the jackfruit seeds.

 Now, there are 3 types of curries that use the same masala, same seasoning(garlic) but still have different names (koddel/bendi/vaLvaLayn).
 But here, the main differentiating factor is the heat level.
 Bendi is hotter than koddel and vaLvaLays is the hottest.
 If you are a Konkani, you may have witnessed your grandmother calmly taking out 30-40 red chilies for making some super spicy curries!
 VaLvaLayn, Fanna Upkari are such fiery hot curries.
 You can decide your own heat level.